samikshamodi/TwoPassAssembler/README.md

 This project attempts to emulate the working of an assembler by converting the assembly code to machine code.

 ## Usage
+* The program is written in Python 3.6.9
 * Open terminal and navigate to the directory where the files are saved.
 * Type python main.py
 * Enter input file name when asked.